cdsittampalam/documentation/docs/Partner API.md

 ```
 curl -X GET "https://demo-api.qredo.net/api/v1/p/company/1f4s2r1NG4E1gZmoeXQBJo9MAww" -H "accept: application/json" -H "X-API-KEY: eyJrZXlfaWQiOiJBek13cFhDNFVoQWhwUSIsImtleSI6Im9GX0ZKUGthT25FdTd1VEU0czR1VDBrd3hqajgxUWJkRDhaOE9vXzhZdlUifQ"
 ```
+All request bodies should have content type 'application/json'.

 For the Server (or Live) environment, you also need to generate a public key that is signed by a private key.

 #### Demo Environment